 Description Timescales The Scheme Manager sends the relevant data request to the Payroll Team.
-Ten working days The Payroll Team collates the necessary information for the Contingent Decision claim.
-The Payroll Team sends the collated data to the Pension Administrator.
-One Month The Pension Administrator creates or amends the pension records as necessary and produces the Contingent Decision Remediable Service Statement.
-Six weeks The Pension Administrator send the Contingent Decision Remediable Service Statement to the Member.
-Member makes election for Honoraria.
-Three Months Member makes election for Opted-Out Service or Additional Service.
+Ten Working Days The Payroll Team collates the necessary information for the Contingent Decision claim.
+The Payroll Team send the collated data to the Pension Administrator.
+One Month The Pension Administrator creates or amends the pension records as necessary and produces the Contingent Decision Remediable Service Statement to the Member.
+The Pension Administrator sends the Contingent Decision Remediable Service Statement to the Member.
+Six Weeks Members makes election for Honoraria Three Months Member makes election for Opted-Out Service, Additional Service or Transfers.
 Twelve Months